Rhys ap Thomas: Bosworth campaign

 On 1 August 1485, Henry set sail from Harfleur in France.
 With fair winds, he landed at Mill Bay near Dale on the north side of Milford Haven, close to his birthplace in Pembroke Castle, with a force of English exiles and French mercenaries.
 At this point, Rhys should have engaged him.
 However, Rhys instead joined Henry.
 Folklore has it that the Bishop of St. David's offered to absolve him from his previous oath to Richard.
 The Bishop also suggested that Rhys fulfil the strict letter of his vow by lying down and letting Henry step over him.
 This undignified procedure might have weakened Rhys's authority over his men, so instead, Rhys is said to have stood under the Mullock Bridge about 2 mi north of Dale while Henry marched over it.

 Henry's and Rhys's forces marched separately through Wales, with Rhys recruiting 500 men as he proceeded.
 They rejoined at Welshpool before crossing into England.
 Rhys's Welsh force was described as being large enough to have "annihilated" the rest of Henry's army.
 On 22 August, they met Richard's army near Market Bosworth.
 In the resulting Battle of Bosworth, Richard launched an attack led by John Howard, 1st Duke of Norfolk.
 According to a contemporary ballad, Rhys's men halted the assault.
 "Norfolk's line began to break under pressure from Rhys ap Thomas's men" and the Duke was killed by an arrow shot.
 Hoping to turn the tide and win the battle rapidly by killing his rival, Richard and his companion knights charged directly at Henry.
 The king was unhorsed and surrounded.

-The poet Guto'r Glyn implies that Rhys himself was responsible for killing Richard, possibly with a poleaxe.
-Referring to Richard's emblem of a boar, the poet writes that Rhys "killed the boar, shaved his head" ("Lladd y baedd, eilliodd ei ben").
-However, this may only mean that one of Rhys's Welsh halberdiers killed the king, since the Burgundian chronicler Jean Molinet, says that a Welshman, one of Rhys' men (suspected to be Wyllyam Gardynyr), struck the death-blow with a halberd.
-Guto'r Glyn himself says that Rhys was "like the stars of a shield with the spear in their midst on a great steed" ("A Syr Rys mal sŷr aesaw, Â’r gwayw’n eu mysg ar gnyw mawr").
-He was knighted on the field of battle.
+The poet Guto'r Glyn narrates the death of Richard III in his surviving panegyric to Rhys ap Thomas.
+It has previously been suggested that Guto credits Rhys personally with the killing blow based on line 38 of the poem: Lladd y baedd, eilliodd ei ben 'killing the boar, he shaved his head'.
+A white boar was the symbol of Richard, but, Dafydd Johnston notes that the grammatical subject of the phrase in this poem is y Cing Harri 'King Henry' in line 35.
+The reference to the shaving likely refers instead to a post mortem ritual shaving of Richard's head, to be compared with the shaving of a boar's head before cooking.
+Nevertheless, the poet does appear to suggest Richard was killed by a group of soldiers led by Rhys.